WildandArt/HackerNewsAPI/README.md

 2. **Custom Caching Mechanism**
    - Implements a high-performance caching system that stores the top posts in memory, reducing the load on the database and improving response times.
 The cache automatically evicts the least relevant posts when it reaches capacity and updates when posts are created, updated, or voted on.
+   - **Thread Safety**: The caching mechanism is designed to be thread-safe, ensuring that multiple threads can access and modify the cache simultaneously without causing data inconsistencies.
+This is achieved through synchronized methods and concurrent data structures like `ConcurrentHashMap`.

 3. **Dynamic Post Ranking**
    - Posts are ranked dynamically based on a custom scoring algorithm that takes into account both the number of votes and the time elapsed since posting.
 This ensures that the most relevant and popular posts are always at the top.